-With the vigorous development of auto industry, industry competition is intensifying, how to reduce vehicle manufacturing costs and improve production efficiency has become the focus in automotive enterprises.
+With the vigorous development of the auto industry, competition among automotive enterprises is intensifying.
+Reducing vehicle manufacturing costs and improving production efficiency has become a crucial focus for them.

-Body cost is an important part of the cost of the vehicle, of which the stamping production costs are mainly composed of the development costs of mold inspection tools, stamping part costs, mold stamping costs, equipment depreciation costs and labor costs.
+The cost of vehicle body production is an important component of the total cost of the vehicle.
+Stamping production costs mainly include the development costs of inspection tools, stamping part costs, mold stamping costs, equipment depreciation costs, and labor costs.

-From the perspective of process design, reducing material costs and die punching costs is an effective way to reduce stamping costs.
+From a process design perspective, reducing material costs and die punching costs is an effective way to lower stamping costs.